cloudify-cosmo/docs.getcloudify.org/content/manager/create-deployment.md

 All inputs have default values so no input file is needed.

-To specify differnet values for one or more inputs, create inputs.yaml file with the wanted inputs, for example:
+To specify different values for one or more inputs, create inputs.yaml file with the wanted inputs, for example:

 ```bash
   echo -e "domain: 'my_domain.org'\nlocation: '168642'" > inputs.yaml